Gen AI for Opera: Democratizing AI Model Creation

 What is Opera?

-Opera is Cresta's no-code platform to enable contact center leaders to automate coaching and monitor compliance without AI expertise.
+Opera is Cresta's no-code platform that enables contact center leaders to automate coaching and monitor compliance — without needing AI expertise.

-Users can create custom rules in "if this, then that" fashion for simple scenarios, complementing Cresta's AI models that handle complex interactions.
+Users can create custom rules in an "if this, then that" format for simple scenarios, complementing Cresta's AI models that handle complex interactions.

 Problem 1: Low accuracy

-Opera mainly used keyword builder to define triggers at the time.
+Opera primarily used a keyword builder to define triggers.
 Keywords were easy to use at first but eventually proved limited in practice.

-It was difficult to describe the triggering moments holistically with just a few words.
+It was difficult to capture triggering moments holistically using just a few words.

 Problem 2: Long wait

 When users needed higher quality AI models, they were dependent on Cresta's AI Delivery team.
-However, the backlog of custom developments and changes created significant delays, leaving users waiting extended periods for improvements.
+However, the backlog of custom developments and changes created significant delays, leaving users waiting long periods for improvements.

 Using Generative AI, users can make customizations without a long wait or accuracy problems!